CPD - Football Analysis courses

 One key application for someone who has been educated in football data analysis could be to gather a players data on their speed, distance, acceleration, and location on the field per time.
 The data is then collected in easily readable charts.
 These reports are later used to determine the players' performance by set metrics.
 To understand a player's individual performance, the team's overall performance and an upcoming opponents' strengths and weaknesses, a data analyst works closely with coaches, medical staff and recruiters.

 The role of data and analytics within football has grown demonstrably in recent years.
 Smaller clubs have been able to punch above their weight and rise in the rankings thanks to progressive data-driven recruitment and cutting edge performance strategies.
-Meanwhile, metrics has become a key part of mainstream football parlance, regularly used on flagship shows like Match of the Day.
+Meanwhile, metrics has become a key part of mainstream football parlance.
 Even ten years ago, the data used by clubs was pretty basic, limited mainly to stats on goals, shots, number of shots, possession etc.; now, teams benefit from a far wider, more detailed, and more useful pool of data to make future decisions and for fans to understand the inner workings of football as an industry.

 Where to find CPD Football Analysis courses?